brauliocoder/brauliocoder/README.md

+Hello there!
-Hello there, I’m Braulio from Chile and i'm completely obssesed about code, design and entrepreneurship.
+I’m Braulio, i'm completely obssesed about coding and UX/UI.
-I'm jumping from failure to failure with undiminished enthusiasm.
-Becuase without failure, there is no learning.
+I'm decided to jump from failure to failure with undiminished enthusiasm.
+Because without failure, there is no learning.

 <!---
 brauliocoder/brauliocoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.